The Role of Inflammation In Neurodegenerative Diseases

 The Connection Between Inflammation and Brain Health

-Imagine your brain as a bustling city, with inflammation acting like wildfire, damaging the structures and disrupting the harmony that keeps your mind sharp and healthy.
+Imagine your brain as a bustling city, with inflammation acting like wildfire, damaging the structures and disrupting the that keeps your mind sharp and healthy.

 Brain inflammation is now recognised as a key player in developing and progressing neurodegenerative diseases such as Alzheimer’s, Parkinson’s, and multiple sclerosis.